Also known as Masjid Chulia, Masjid Jamae is one of Singapore’s oldest mosques and a prominent landmark in Chinatown since the 1820s.

 The entrance gate has a South Indian Indo-Islamic influence, while the prayer hall’s neoclassical features include Doric columns and large windows with Chinese green-glazed tiles.

 In any case, this is the site to see early Singapore architecture in its original form.
-Unlike other 19th century religious buildings, Jamae Mosque has not been rebuilt, although it has been repaired and repainted.
+Unlike other 19th century religious buildings, Masjid Jamae has not been rebuilt, although it has been repaired and repainted.